MaxwellKJr/strugglingprogrammer/README.md

 Prerequisite knowledge:

 - HTML, CSS, JavaScript
-- Materialize CSS (Not really needed)
+- Sass/SCSS was heavily used in the styling of the website
-- React.js (Specifically Gatsby.js)
+- React.js (Specifically GatsbyJS)
 - GraphQL
 - Yaml

+Needed tools: git, nodejs, npm, and gatsby-cli

 ## 🚀 Getting Started